-Type(s) of financial aid not available to Extended Education students:
+Type(s) of financial aid not available to Continuing and Professional Education students:

 - CSU – State University Grant (SUG)

 SUG requires the student be assessed “mandatory system wide fees” (State Tuition Fee) to be eligible for payment.
-Extended Education fees are separate and distinct from the State Tuition Fee and thus not eligible for payment by SUG.
+Continuing and Professional Education fees are separate and distinct from the State Tuition Fee and thus not eligible for payment by SUG.

 Other Sources of Financial Assistance: